cara-tm/pat_speeder/README.md

 A Textpattern CMS plugin.

-Did you ever seen the source code of the Google main html page?
+Did you ever seen the source code of the Google main page?
 For speed reasons, Google serves its home page into one line of code.
 The benefit is a server bandwidth gain.
 So what don't we make the same for ours TXP websites?

 Just activate this plugin and your page templates will be rendered into one line of code: